NaanProphet/krishnastudio-site/content/post/tech/2023/imac-2011-upgrade/index.md

 * Only one of the two Thunderbolt/MiniDisplay ports work to connect to another monitor.
 I don't use an additional monitor so this doesn't affect my workflow
 * Brightness is full blast at the very beginning of the boot process (before OpenCore loads) and other places like Recovery Mode and Target Disk Mode
-  * This kind of bothers me (looking at you midnight hour)
+  * This kind of bothers me (looking at you midnight hour) but not enough to really open it up again.
-  * I would like to try this hardware mod[^17] to restore native brightness control everywhere someday
+  * Could be nice to try this hardware mod[^17] to restore native brightness control everywhere someday
 * Target Disk Mode works perfectly, though I don't use it much
 * Target Display Mode works for the most part.
 [Luna Display](https://astropad.com/product/lunadisplay/ ) is better
   * With OCLP, unsupported combinations[^20] of MacOS are supported!
 For example a MBP running Catalina can use the iMac running Mojave as a monitor